nicholascomuni/r2challenge/README.md

         scaled  = batch[FEATURE_COLUMNS].div(row_max, axis=0)
         yield pd.Series(model.predict_proba(scaled.astype("float64"))[:, 1])

-df = spark.read.parquet(f"s3://r2-churn-model/data/batches/features/{batch_id}/")
+df = spark.read.parquet(f"data/batches/features/{batch_id}/")
 predictions = df.withColumn("prediction_probability", normalize_and_score(*FEATURE_COLUMNS))
-predictions.write.parquet(f"s3://r2-churn-model/predictions/{batch_id}/")
+predictions.write.parquet(f"predictions/{batch_id}/")
 ```

-**Monitoring** (`monitor.py` → Glue job): PSI is computed using `approxQuantile` to build reference bin edges, then a `histogram` aggregation on the current batch.
-The result is the same JSON written to S3 instead of a local file.
+**Monitoring** (`monitor.py` → PySpark job): PSI is computed using `approxQuantile` to build reference bin edges, then a `histogram` aggregation on the current batch.
+The result is the same JSON written to object storage instead of a local file.
 SHAP values are computed on a 500-row sample collected to the driver — this does not need to be distributed.

-**Training** (`train.py` → Glue or ECS task): XGBoost on 180 features and a dataset of this size trains comfortably on a single machine (a `m5.xlarge` ECS Fargate task completes training in seconds).
+**Training** (`train.py` → container task): XGBoost on 180 features and a dataset of this size trains comfortably on a single machine.
 Distributed training via `xgboost.spark.SparkXGBClassifier` is available if the dataset grows by orders of magnitude, but is unnecessary here.
-Keep it simple.

-AWS Glue is recommended over EMR for this workload: serverless (no cluster management), native S3 integration, and the jobs complete fast enough that the per-run cost is minimal.

 ---

-### Orchestration — Apache Airflow on Amazon MWAA
+### Orchestration — Apache Airflow

 Two DAGs cover the full lifecycle:

-**`scoring_dag`** — triggered by an S3 event when a new batch file lands:
+**`scoring_dag`** — triggered by a storage event when a new batch file lands:

 ```
-S3 event: new batch
+New batch event
       │
       ▼
 validate_batch       # schema check, row count, null rate — fail fast
       │
       ▼
-score_batch          # Glue job: normalize + predict → S3 predictions/
+score_batch          # PySpark job: normalize + predict → predictions/
       │
       ▼
-run_monitoring       # Glue job: PSI, quality, perf → S3 monitoring/status/
+run_monitoring       # PySpark job: PSI, quality, perf → monitoring/status/
       │
       ▼
 check_status         # Python operator: read status JSON, branch on GREEN/AMBER/RED
       │
-      ├── GREEN ──► update_report    # regenerate champion_report.html → S3
+      ├── GREEN ──► update_report    # regenerate champion_report.html → storage
       │
       ├── AMBER ──► update_report
-      │             notify_amber     # SNS → Slack: "batch X is AMBER, reasons..."
+      │             notify_amber     # notification: "batch X is AMBER, reasons..."
       │
       └── RED ───► update_report
-                   flag_low_confidence   # tag batch as unreliable in Athena metadata notify_red            # SNS → PagerDuty: "batch X is RED — action required" trigger_retraining_dag
+                   flag_low_confidence   # tag batch as unreliable in data warehouse notify_red            # alert: "batch X is RED — action required" trigger_retraining_dag
 ```